These pages are in beta, which means they're new and we may still be working on them. Your feedback helps us make things better.

 If you are a victim of child abuse, or worried for the safety or wellbeing of a child, find out below all the different ways you can get in touch.
-Even if you’re not 100% sure, please report your concerns.
+Even if you’re not 100 per cent sure, please report your concerns.
 Your information could help our trained officers and staff protect the child.

 The best ways to get in touch

-If you suspect someone is in immediate danger, call us on 999 now.
+If you suspect someone is in immediate danger, call 999 now.
 If it isn’t an emergency, please get in touch in any of these other ways:

 If you’re a child, you could also speak to someone you trust, like a friend, a teacher or another adult.

 If you’re a professional working with children, remember you have a responsibility to refer your concerns to Children’s Social Care through your local council.